Neutral / cushion / high arch

 An arrow-shaped pattern runs from the midfoot to the forefoot.
 This design allows faster transitions through the gait cycle.
 Midfoot and forefoot strikers may find such an arrangement appealing as it encourages natural flexibility and focused surface control.

 A rounded heel leads the foot to have a well-rounded foot-strike.
 It potentially eases the landing phase and rolls the foot forward smoothly and naturally.

 DNA AMP is a cushioning unit that’s comprised of a full-length polyurethane compound that is covered in a TPU sheath.
 Such a construction prevents material sagging during the run or over time.
 The preservation of the foam’s structure enables copious amounts of energy to be transferred to the foot and leg of the wearer.

-The base of this shoe’s sole unit is made up of the BioMoGo DNA foam, which is a reactive foam that’s made using environmentally friendly compounds.
+The base of this shoe’s sole unit is made up of the BioMoGo DNA foam, it is also the same midsole technology found in the popular running shoe, Brooks Glycerin 16.
+It is a reactive foam that’s made using environmentally friendly compounds.
 It adds more bounce and flex to the underfoot experience.